biobakery/cgfp/README.md

 #### 3. Running ShortBRED-Identify

 ShortBRED-Identify is used to find markers for similar members of the PFOI.
 It requires a FASTA file containing all sequences of interest and a reference list, typically UniRef90.
-Only the list of markers is needed for subsequent analysis, but temporary files should be retained if ShortBRED-Identify needs to be rerun with modified parameters.
+Only the list of markers is needed for subsequent analysis, but temporary files should be retained if ShortBRED-Identify will need to be rerun with modified parameters.

 A typical ShortBRED-Identify call is provided below.
 Note that ShortBRED-Identify takes ~100 CPU-hours to find markers for ~1,000 sequences, but the rate-limiting steps are parallelized and can benefit from the use of multiple CPU cores.
 For a full list of flags, run ``./shortbred_identify.py -h``.